sehHeiden/poll_election_bavaria_2023/readme.md

 ## Bavaria Demographics

-Bavaria has about 13.3 mi. inhabitants and slightly more woman (50.5 %) [Bevölkerung in den Gemeinden Bayerns nach Altersgruppen und Geschlecht](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf).
+Bavaria has about 13.3 mil. inhabitants and slightly more woman (50.5 %) [Bevölkerung in den Gemeinden Bayerns nach Altersgruppen und Geschlecht](https://www.statistik.bayern.de/mam/produkte/veroffentlichungen/statistische_berichte/a1310c_202200.pdf).
 This is due to the age distribution of its citizen, caused by a higher mortability rate of man at higher ages.
 The peer group aged 40 to 50 is the first one with more than 50 % women.
 All younger peer groups show an surplus of men by two to five percent.
 On the other hand, the peer group of age 75 or older shows a surplus of women of about 17 %.